 Since that day, I have filmed and photographed training runs and finish line crossings at various 5Ks and half-marathons, washed his sweaty running clothes hundreds of times, bundled our babies up to stand along race sidelines for the chance that we’d see him dash by, and given up some of my own options for kid-free time so that he could go for a quick (or hour-long) run.

 I don’t do that because I have to, but because I love him, and I’m proud of his accomplishments.
 I do it because I’ve seen God working in him and growing him, challenging him and strengthening him.
 He has become healthier and more confident.

 For much of our marriage, I was the main encourager, and he was the main achiever.
 It wasn’t that I didn’t do things.
 I did various creative things, such as organizing events at work or church, writing and directing church plays, coordinating my nephew’s wedding, and working to improve my photography skills, even doing a few sessions for family and friends.

 I would say that the only major, long-term undertakings that I faced were when I was pregnant.
 As any mamma knows, pregnancy, labor, and delivery are no joke, and both of my pregnancies were a wonderful chance for my hubby’s inner encourager to shine.

 He didn’t disappoint.
-From the first trimester nausea through all the doctor appointments and all the uncomfortable, I’m-done-being-pregnant, sleepless third trimester nights on into both of my laboring-over-night, med-free deliveries, he was a wonderful support.
+From the first trimester nausea through all the doctor appointments and all the uncomfortable, I’m-done-being-pregnant, sleepless third trimester nights on into all of my laboring-over-night, med-free deliveries, he was a wonderful support.